ardelabe/commerce/README.md

 That's nice.
 Very nice
 ***REMINDER*** I think it would be nice see closed listings in some page.
 ***REMINDER*** Model.objects.distinct() only works with PostgreSQL.

+Sometimes, the best string representation of a funcion is the simpliest as possible.

+if not foo: is a good way to test if foo is empty.